dinbrca/devbay.net/site/sdk/guides/installation.md

     require 'vendor/autoload.php';
     ```

-It is highly recommended that you read the Composer documentation to fully understand how to install Composer, define dependencies, and configure the autoloading at [getcomposer.org](http://getcomposer.org).
+It is highly recommended that you read the Composer documentation at [getcomposer.org](http://getcomposer.org) to fully understand how to install Composer, define dependencies, and configure the autoloading.

 ## Customizing the installation.